ruthiedel/oop-MemoryGame/README.md

-this project in C# showes in magnificent way the greate powers of OOP
+This C# project showcases the great powers of OOP in a great way